METRIX IAP

 Buyer Profile

 Seeks controlled masculinity, not loud aggression.
 Responds to low-noise identity and product confidence.
 Quality-first buyer.
-Primary ASC recipient — best served by APEX-C01 but no dedicated concept built for this segment.
+Primary ASC recipient — best served by DC02 but no dedicated concept built for this segment.

 Recommended Message Angles

-• Pillar A (Minimalist Authority): "Built to perform, made to last." — highest resonance
+• Pillar A (Minimalist Authority): "Violence, done right." — highest resonance

 • Pillar B (Product Proof): "Heavyweight feel.
 Athletic fit." — tactile proof